jundalisay/superb/content/en/research/constitutions/cn/chapter-1.md

 Article 24

-The state shall promote socialist cultural-ethical advancementthroughwidely accessible education on ideals, morality, culture, discipline and law, and through the formulation and observance of different forms of rules of conduct and public pledges among different urban and rural populations.
+The state shall promote socialist cultural-ethical advancement through widely accessible education on ideals, morality, culture, discipline and law, and through the formulation and observance of different forms of rules of conduct and public pledges among different urban and rural populations.

+The state shall:
+- champion core socialist values
-The state shallchampion core socialist values; advocate the civic virtues of love for the motherland, for the people, for work, for science and for socialism; educate the people in patriotism and collectivism, in internationalism and communism, and in dialectical and historical materialism; and combat capitalist, feudal and other forms of decadent thought.
+- advocate the civic virtues of love for the motherland, for the people, for work, for science and for socialism
+- educate the people in patriotism and collectivism, in internationalism and communism, and in dialectical and historical materialism
+- combat capitalist, feudal and other forms of decadent thought.

 Article 25

-The state shall promote family planningto see thatpopulation growth is consistent witheconomic and social development plans.
+The state shall promote family planning to see that population growth is consistent with economic and social development plans.

 Article 26